-As that funeral progressed I found myself disappointed and irritated at the proceedings.
+As the sister's funeral progressed, I found myself disappointed and irritated at the proceedings.
 The speaker began his talk with the briefest of details regarding the deceased, and then transitioned to a standard public talk: Why do people die?
 Where are the dead?
 What is the resurrection hope?
 What is the difference between the great crowd and anointed?
 How great Jehovah and his arrangements are and how lucky Jehovah’s Witnesses are to have such knowledge and hope.
 He then stated that if we are to enjoy of this wonderful hope we need to make sure we are having a full share in the preaching work.
 His talk was nothing more than a Watchtower marketing pitch.
 Then, almost as an afterthought, the speaker remembered to refer back to the sister, but only to conclude that she had believed these things as well.
 I left sad and disappointed.

 In sharp contrast, I attended a non-Witness funeral where several people shared their memories.
 Many wonderful stories paint a picture of the person beyond what I had known.
 I also have always loved the funeral speech from Four Weddings and a Funeral, in particular the poem “Funeral Blues” by W. H. Auden recited at the funeral speech in Four Weddings and a Funeral.
 That is how a funeral should be: close friends and relatives being permitted to reminisce about a lost loved one.
 A Watchtower funeral is a far cry from that.